Recreational inline Skate buyers guide

 If you fancy a skate that does not come with a heelbrake out of the box, then there are multiple add on heel brakes that are universal and can be mounted to almost all inline skates.

 The short answer: take your shoe size or one size up

-When you stride, your are moving controlling your wheels with your foot and the skate is the tool to transfer this movement.
+When you stride, you are moving and controlling your wheels with your foot.
+The skate is the tool to transfer this movement.
 The stiffer the skate and the tighter the connection between those wheels and your foot, the better performance you will get.

 If you are thinking of getting a hardboot skate, then you can dive in to this excel sheet in the description of one of our vlogs.
 The sheet lists the true, inside length of all the hardboots we sell.
 If you know the length of your foot, just add about 10mm-20mm for the liner and then you will have the perfect size.
 Of course skates vary in width and height as well but then at least you have one of the metrics right.

 If you order a skate and it is not the right size, then you can always return and exchange it for another size or get a refund.
 Before doing so, read the next chapter below.

 The short answer: Commit to skating them in house